 How Many Visual Messages can our Eyes Register per Hour?

-Our eyes can register 36,000 visual messages per hour.
+Human eyes can register 36,000 visual messages per hour.
 You’ll never be sending anyone 36 000 visual messages in a any given hour, but it’s worth knowing as this high capacity for visual input demonstrates the power of visual communication for teaching.
+(Sources)

 What Percentage of Information Transmitted to the Brain is Visual?

 90% of information transmitted to the brain is visual.
-This is because more than 50% of our brain’s surface is used to process visuals but also because eyes for us humans act as windows into the world.
+This is because more than 50% of our brain’s surface is used to process visuals, but also because eyes for us humans act as windows into the world.
 We humans are visual creatures through and through.
+(Sources)

-For example, visuals are processed 60,000 times faster in the brain than text and 40% of nerve fibers are linked to the retina.
+For example, visuals are processed 60,000 times faster in the brain than text, and 40% of nerve fibers are linked to the retina.
+(Sources)

 By How Much can Visuals Improve Learning?